Pemberton Mill: 1860 collapse

 Shortly before 5:00 p.m. on a Tuesday afternoon in 1860, workers in nearby factories watched with horror as the Pemberton Mill buckled and then collapsed with a mighty crash.
 According to later court testimony reported by The New York Times, owner George Howe escaped as the structure was falling.

 Dozens were killed instantly and more than six hundred workers, many of them women and children, were trapped in the ruins.
 When the winter sun set, rescuers built bonfires to illuminate their efforts, revealing "faces crushed beyond recognition, open wounds in which the bones showed through a paste of dried blood, brick dust, and shredded clothing."

-Around 9:30 p.m., with many people still trapped in the wreck of the factory, someone accidentally knocked over an oil lantern.
+Around 9:30 p.m., with many people still trapped in the wreck of the factory, someone accidentally knocked over an oil lamp.
 Flames raced across the cotton waste and splintered wood – some of it soaked with oil.
 One trapped man cut his own throat rather than be consumed by the approaching flames; he was rescued, but died from his other injuries.
 As the fire grew, rescuers, physicians, families of the trapped victims, and spectators were all driven back by the conflagration.
 The screams coming from the ruins were soon silenced, leaving rescuers to eventually discover only the burned, smoldering remains of "brick, mortar and human bones ... promiscuously mingled."

 American Heritage magazine gives this account:

 Suddenly there was a sharp rattle, and then a prolonged, deafening crash.
 A section of the building's brick wall seemed to bulge out and explode, and then, literally in seconds, the Pemberton collapsed.
 Tons of machinery crashed down through crumpling floors, dragging trapped, screaming victims along in their downward path.
 At a few minutes after five, the factory was a heap of twisted iron, splintered beams, pulverized bricks, and agonized, imprisoned human flesh.

 The Boston Almanac and Business Directory notes:

 The Pemberton Mills at Lawrence, Mass., ... (did) fall-in while nearly 800 operatives are at work, and bury many in the ruins.
 About four hours after the fall, a fire breaks out, and destroys those not extricated from the ruins.
 More than 115 people perish by the awful catastrophe, and 165 are more or less injured.

 The Boston Globe describes the carnage more vividly:

 The scene after the fall was one of indescribable horror.
 Hundreds of men, women, and children were buried in the ruins.
 Some assured their friends that they were uninjured, but imprisoned by the timbers upon and about them.
 Others were dying and dead.
 Every nerve was strained to relieve the poor unfortunates, when, sad to relate, a lantern broke and set fire to the wreck.
 In a few moments the ruins were a sheet of flames.
 Fourteen are known to have been burned to death in the sight of their loved ones, who were powerless to aid them.